elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/javascript-specials.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Variables can contain letters and numbers, but the first character must be a letter.
-In some cases, the characters $ and _ are regular and acceptable.
+  <div><strong>Interview Response:</strong> Variable names in JavaScript can include letters, digits, underscores, and dollar signs.
+They must start with a letter, underscore, or dollar sign, and are case-sensitive.
 Non-Latin alphabets and hieroglyphs are also permitted but rarely utilized.
 </div>
   </div>
 </details>